Learn where to go for the credit card that will serve your start-up best. Also, find out what goes into a company's credit score.

 What isn’t so great?

-When comparing Capital on Tap's rewards scheme to that of American Express, it must be said that Amex's premium cards come with a more comprehensive and intricate rewards and benefits package.
-Capital on Tap, on the other hand, has a more convenient rewards programme due to its ease of use and the fact that it is a Visa card, which is accepted more widely.
+When comparing Capital on Tap's rewards scheme to that of American Express, the Amex premium cards come with a more comprehensive package.
+Capital on Tap, on the other hand, is a Visa card, which is accepted more widely.

-Make sure you can afford the monthly payments before racking up any debt, and pay off your card in full every month to prevent interest charges, which will more than likely cancel out any rewards you could get.
+Make sure you can afford the monthly payments before racking up any debt, and pay off your card in full every month to prevent interest charges, which will cancel out any rewards you could get.

 Overall, Capital on Tap does a terrific job of convincing small and medium-sized enterprises (SMEs) that they do not need to settle for a bolt-on credit card from their usual bank.

-✔️ You can take up to 42 days to pay off your purchase amount (assuming you do so in full every month).
-In addition, this is not only limited to transactions in sterling.
+✔️ You can take up to 42 days to pay off your purchase amount (assuming you do so in full every month).❌ You can only make free withdrawals from your Capital on Tap account to the business current account.

-✔️ Capital on Tap, which is amusing to pronounce, is an app for Android and iPhone that provides the same convenient access to your online portal.
-The primary cardholder and any authorised users may use it, but only the primary cardholder will have full access to the card's capabilities.
+✔️ Capital on Tap is an app for Android and iPhone that provides the same convenient access to your online portal.
+The primary cardholder and any authorised users may use it, but only the primary cardholder will have full access to the card's capabilities.❌ Withdrawals and deposits of cash into your business bank account will accrue interest from the date of the transaction (the interest-free period of up to 42 days will not apply).

 ✔️ Additional cards may be issued to staff and business partners at no extra cost.